 - Comfort – For short journeys this is less important, but on longer trips the bag needs to be comfortable or easily attached to my bike

 - Breathability – If wearing the bag, it needs to not make my back too sweaty (some is inevitable)

 These cycling bags are designed to keep the valuables as dry as when you first shoved them in your bag.
 They also come with cleverly designed straps to prevent the cycling bag sliding around on your back and breathable backs to stop that horrible sweaty back syndrome.
 Additionally, with cyclists in mind, they have quick access pockets and reflective strips for cars to see you.
 A good bag for cycling is one of the most worthy upgrades you can make.

 Bags you wear

 Osprey make amazing backpacks for a variety of outdoor uses.
 They have a few cycling specific ones, but the Momentum is a good pick for using around London.
-It comes in a variety of sizes, the larger 30 litre one being the most useful for commuting as you can easily fit work stuff and a change of clothes (£76.49 from Wiggle).
+It comes in a variety of sizes, the larger 30 litre one being the most useful for commuting as you can easily fit work stuff and a change of clothes (Get it on Amazon).
 As it has compression straps everything stays really stable while riding and you can also make the bag more streamlined when it is not full.

 The main cycling specific feature which warrants its inclusion in this list is its built in rain cover, making the bag suitable for even the rainiest commute (it would be fine for journeys up to 30 mins without the cover as well).
 However, it has plenty of other features which make it a great commuter pack.
 There is a clip for attaching your helmet, a loop for a rear light, little side pockets for easy key access, breathable back panel…. the list goes on.